FAQ about Knife lines

 +

-Japanese knives are considered especially precise because they are usually made from very hard steel.
-This allows a very fine edge with a narrow sharpening angle that stays sharp for a long time.
-The high hardness also enables a thinner blade geometry, so the blade glides through ingredients instead of crushing them.
+Japanese knives are considered particularly precise because they are usually made from very hard steel.
+This allows hardness values above 60 HRC, while many standard knives are closer to 52 to 56 HRC.
+That enables an extremely fine edge with a sharpening angle between 10 and 15 degrees per side, and the edge stays sharp for a long time.

 +